 + What if I can’t make it to all of the classes?

 We ask all participants to commit to attending all scheduled classes and reflective meetings.
-Please do not apply for the course if you already have a scheduling conflict.
 If you are interested, but cannot attend these dates, please let us know to discuss other opportunities to attend in the future.

 + Will meals be provided?